 Maximum heart rates and ability to compensate for hypotension may decrease as a result of age and medications.

-Thrombosis may occur as a result of the trauma but also due to underlying undiagnosed malignancy.
+Thrombosis may occur as a result of the trauma, reduced mobility, the possibility of an underlying undiagnosed malignancy should also be considered.

 Underlying chronic obstructive pulmonary disease will impair lung function.

 Increased chest wall rigidity and worsening kyphosis may lead to decreased respiratory vital capacity and poor respiratory reserve.

 Lower lung capacity and more significant hypoxia with physiological stress.

 Less sensitive to metabolic drivers of respiration including hypercapnia, hypoxia and acidosis.

 Pre-existing renal impairment in combination with volume depletion will lead to further renal function compromise.
 It also makes the older population more prone to contrast induced nephropathy.